stiebels/sagemaker-rightline/README.md

 ### 📜 Rules
 A `Rule` is a class that inherits from the `Rule` base class.
 It is responsible for defining the rule that a `Validation` checks for.
-For example, passing the list of expected KMSKeyIDs and the `Rule` `Equals` to `StepKmsKeyId` will check that all `Step` objects of the `Pipeline` object have a `KmsKeyId` property that matches the passed KMSKeyIDs.
+For example, passing the list of expected KMSKeyIDs and the `Rule` `Equals` to `StepKmsKeyIdAsExpected` will check that all `Step` objects of the `Pipeline` object have a `KmsKeyId` property that matches the passed KMSKeyIDs.

 Note that not all `Validations` require a `Rule` object, e.g. `StepImagesExistOnEcr`.